Auto Pak protects you

 Snowmobiles and motorcycles

-Similar to the other vehicle classes, an Auto Pak policy will provide coverage for your snowmobile or motorcycle that is unlicensed at any time during the term of your policy, provided it isn't operated on Crown lands, trails, lakes or any public roadways or spaces.
+Similar to the other vehicle classes, an Auto Pak policy will provide coverage for your snowmobile or motorcycle that is unlicensed at any time during the term of your policy, provided it isn't operated on Crown lands, trails, lakes, any public roadways or spaces, or in the mountains.

 If you have an Auto Pak policy, you should notify your broker that your motorcycle or snowmobile has become unlicensed.